ya-sonia/edtech-student-dropout-analytics/README.md

 - Dropout trends
 - Region-wise performance insights

-The project uses Python for data preprocessing and PostgreSQL for structured data storage and SQL analysis.
+The project uses Python for data preprocessing and PostgreSQL for structured data storage and SQL-based analysis.

+Jupyter Notebook and Python were used for data cleaning, preprocessing, and feature engineering on student dropout data.

 ---
 ## Project Architecture